martinvonz/jj/README.md

 ## Disclaimer

 This is not a Google product.
 It is an experimental version-control system (VCS).
-It is not ready for use.
 It was written by me, Martin von Zweigbergk (martinvonz@google.com).
 It is my personal hobby project.
 It does not indicate any commitment or direction from Google.

 ## Introduction